YutaGoto/JumpKing-Expansion-Blocks/README.md

 `#b4ff00` `RGB(180, 255, 0)`

-charge speed and moving are 2 times faster than normal.
+Charge speed and moving are 2 times faster than normal.

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.
+- It affects your direction (velocity, gravity and jump charge).

 ### DeepWater

 `#00acac` `RGB(0, 172, 172)`

-charge speed and moving are 2 times slower than water block.
+Charge speed and moving are 2 times slower than water block (4 times slower than normal).

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.
+- It affects your direction (velocity, gravity and jump charge).

 ### ReversedCharge

 `#212121` `RGB(33, 33, 33)`

-1 frame charge then full jump. max frame charge then the smallest jump.
+1 frame charge then full jump.
+Maximum frame charge then the smallest jump.

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.
+- It affects your jump charge.

 ### Disabled Jump

 `#e9e9ec` `RGB(233, 233, 236)`

+You can only 1 frame jump.

+- It isn't solid.
+- You can’t walk on it.
+- You can’t slide on it.
-you can only 1 frame jump.
+- You can only 1 frame jump.

 ## Other